department-of-veterans-affairs/va.gov-vfs-teams/Launch Process/overview.md

-# Launch checklist
+# Product development checklist

 Status: **DRAFT** / not official

 ---

-# Getting Started
+1. Read through these things and understand how reviews will work

 ## Content
 - [Here are the best practices on writing great, plain language content on VA.gov](https://design.va.gov/content-style-guide/)